 Residence hall rooms shall not be used to prepare hot foods.
-The equipment and appliances used to prepare food are extreme fire safety hazards because of the heat they generate.
+The equipment and appliances used to prepare hot food are fire safety hazards because of the heat they generate.
 Heating coils, electric frying pans, broilers, griddles, standard coffee pots, and any other electrical cooking appliances are not allowed.
 This policy does not apply to apartments, as they are equipped with kitchen facilities.

-The Office of Residence Life staff has authority to prohibit and/or remove without prior notice all illegal or potentially dangerous appliances/devices for reasons of health and safety.
+Residence Life staff has authority to prohibit and/or remove without prior notice all illegal or potentially dangerous appliances/devices for reasons of health and safety.

 - Refrigerators are for all residents to use.
 Residents should mark their food in some way and should remove old food appropriately.
 Refrigerators will be cleaned at the end of each term and unmarked and spoiled food will be thrown out.